PHP-2560/pre-class-work-2018-FD3355/Week 02/pre-class-02.md

       ExpColMeans[i] <- mean(big.exp.draws.1.mat[,i])}
       hist(ExpColMeans)

-So in creating 1000 columns of expodential random values we have sort of created 1000 expodental distributions.
-Due to the sheer about of data we would expect the mean of all of this data to match the mean of the expodental distribution, which for the standadr expodential distribution should be one.
-So this graph is showing us wlmost exactly that.
+So in creating 1000 columns of exponential random values we have sort of created 1000 exponential distributions.
+Due to the sheer about of data we would expect the mean of all of this data to match the mean of the exponential distribution, which for the standard exponential distribution should be one.
+So this graph is showing us almost exactly that.
 This is opposed to the previous histogram showing the frequency of these random variables, in taking the means we have made the data more readable in terms of what values to expect.
 The data is not changing though, taking the mean of `big.exp.draws.1` should be close to one as well.
 (When I do this in the console I get .9996654)